-As vice president for communication, Ken McConnellogue works closely with University of Colorado President Bruce D. Benson, the CU Board of Regents and the president’s executive staff on major strategic and universitywide communication initiatives.
-He also collaborates frequently with chancellors, provosts, vice chancellors, chiefs of staff, state and federal government relations liaisons, students, faculty, staff and other leaders on the CU-Boulder, UCCS and CU Denver campuses.
+As vice president for communication, Ken McConnellogue works closely with University of Colorado President Mark R. Kennedy, the CU Board of Regents and the president’s executive staff on major strategic and universitywide communication initiatives.
+He also collaborates frequently with chancellors, provosts, vice chancellors, chiefs of staff, state and federal government relations liaisons, students, faculty, staff and other leaders on the CU Boulder, CU Colorado Springs, CU Denver and the CU Anschutz Medical campuses.

 McConnellogue serves as the CU system’s official spokesman and oversees CU’s internal and external communications, as well as community and special events.
 Among many other responsibilities, McConnellogue develops collaboration among communications teams across the CU system and campuses and searches for opportunities to share resources and expertise.